mopacfan/swissup.github.io/m2/extensions/navigationpro/ui/menu-item-name-as-html.md

 # Menu Item Name Renderer

-This element allows you to change default item name renderer with oyur own.
+This element allows you to change default item name renderer with your own.

 ![New Item Panel](/images/m2/navigationpro/ui/menu-item-name.png)